 Expected level of development

-Numeracy Progression: Additive strategies: P6, Number and place value: P3
+Numeracy Progression: Additive strategies: P7, Number and place value: P5

-Make it clear that there can be multiple ways to solve a given problem.
-Encourage students to choose solution paths that make the most sense to them and have them provide explanations about how a particular solution works.
+Use number talks regularly as a collaborative learning space where students make sense of and discuss each others’ strategies.
 Model curiosity around mistakes and help students see them as opportunities to learn.
 Give plenty of thinking time to solve problems.

-Provide novel contexts, such as games and challenging tasks, to apply and consolidate addition and subtraction.
+Provide novel contexts, such as games and challenging tasks, to apply and consolidate skills learned.
 Story problems involving addition and subtraction can emerge as a result of recent classroom experiences, discussions or stories read.
-Be sure to include stories, dance and games from different cultures that involve additive situations.
+Include the use of stories and dances from different cultures that represent additive ideas.

 Teaching and learning summary:

-- Explore addition and subtraction with materials, stories, role-play, games, challenging tasks and regular classroom talks.
+- Explore addition and subtraction with materials, stories, role-play, games, collaborative conversations, challenging tasks and regular classroom talks.

 - Ensure a playful culture of learning where mistakes and struggle are seen as valuable to learning.